 But there was still debate over the test interval; numerous experiments were carried out without leading to any firm conclusions.
 Weekly tests were “satisfactory”, twice-monthly tests “still provide fairly reliable results in view of the purpose of Milk Recording”, three-weekly tests “are sufficient for practical purposes”, monthly tests “are still precise enough for practical monitoring of dairy cows”, while for two monthly tests “research so far is not adequate to provide a definitive judgement”.
 There was even controversy over calculation methods.

-The idea of international standardization of Milk Recording was first aired long ago.
-As early as 1922, and again in 1925, the International Institute of Agriculture sent a questionnaire to all countries concerned, and the replies were unanimous in recognizing the need to standardize methods.
-But despite the efforts made in the Hague in 1923, in Paris in 1925 and in Liege in 1930, no concrete proposal for the creation of an international organization or system of regulations emerged until 1931, at the International Dairy Congress in Copenhagen.
-A few years later, at the Prague Congress, and again in Budapest, the issue was still under discussion but there was some conflict between “Milk Recording” and “Herd Books”, and standardization of Milk Recording methods remained on the drawing board.
+The idea of international standardisation of Milk Recording was first aired long ago.
+As early as 1922 and again in 1925, the International Institute of Agriculture sent a questionnaire to all countries concerned, and the replies were unanimous in recognizing the need to standardise methods.
+But despite the efforts made in the Hague in 1923, in Paris in 1925 and in Liège in 1930, no concrete proposal for the creation of an international organisation or system of regulations emerged until 1931, at the International Dairy Congress in Copenhagen.
+A few years later, at the Prague Congress and again in Budapest, the issue was still under discussion but there was some conflict between “Milk Recording” and “Herd Books”, and standardisation of Milk Recording methods remained on the drawing board.